 One of the main things to think about when buying a 7 string is the shape of the neck.

 Obviously a 7 string is going to have a thicker neck than a 6 string.
-7 strings with thinner necks are usually a little more comfortable to play, but if you have big hands, it doesn't make as much difference.
+7 strings with thinner necks are usually a little more comfortable to play.

 My best advice is to think about what type of neck you like on a guitar and try to get something similar for your 7 string.
 If you like the idea of a thin neck, you might want to check out my number 2 pick, the Ibanez.